mrkkrp/markkarpov.com/post/watercolor-palette.md

 **quinacridone gold** for the same function—mixing nice olive greens and dirty yellows.
 Once I started favoring **quinacridone gold** I would abandon **hansa yellow deep** completely and vice versa.
 To me, this was a sign that I had to choose between the two.
-Function of every color must be clear and well-defined.
+The function of every color must be clear and well-defined.
 There should be no hesitation during mixing.
 I chose to keep **hansa yellow deep** because it is brighter and a single-pigment paint.
 It seems to be more versatile than **quinacridone gold**.

 ![Quinacridone gold removed](/static/img/watercolor-palette/quinacridone-gold-removed.jpg)